Image credit to Jan Hammershaug (Flickr)

 Obviously, you should never use your electronics in any manner that creates distracted or dangerous driving.
 This means any sort of electronics (not just iPads — iPhones and other devices too!) is not advised for young or inexperienced drivers since these are the most likely to not be able to manage the distraction.

 However, if you’re an experienced driver and comfortable with hands-free tech, then having an iPad mount up front should be no problem. iPad holders designed for passengers are ideal for anyone driving children or other passengers since it makes the device harder to accidentally drop when the door opens and provide much more comfortable experience, especially if the entire backseat is sharing a single movie.

-iPad Car Holder: What to Look for?
+iPad Car Holder: What to Look for in 2020?

 Regardless of where your device is mounted, stability is key.
 A weak mount means your iPad will bounce around and make it hard to quickly and efficiently view any of the information on the screen, and could potentially stress the area of the car that it is connected to.
 This would make for an especially annoying situation, so look for a holder that is well supported wherever it goes.

 Once you’ve made sure the holder isn’t going anywhere, make sure your iPad isn’t either!
 The mechanism that keeps your iPad firmly in place should be sturdy, and in some cases, childproof so that you can be sure you won’t be paying to replace a broken screen anytime soon.
 Pocket style holders are a great backseat option; clamp, magnet, or vent mounts for the front seat should all be examined before purchasing for their security.

 Depending on where you want to have your iPad, there are a few options for how it can be mounted.
 In the backseat, there are pockets that hang over passenger or driver’s seat, as well as others that fit over the headrest.
 There are also clamping models that mount on the headrest supports.